nuta/ftl/README.md

 ### Secure kernel without compromise

-Similar to microkernels, most of OS services such as device drivers, file systems, and network stacks, and Linux compatibility layer are implemented as isolated OS services (servers) on top of the kernel.
+Similar to microkernels, most OS services, such as device drivers, file systems, network stacks, and Linux compatibility layer, are implemented as isolated OS services (servers) on top of the kernel.

-Servers coexist in the kernel space with language-based isolation, relying on Rust's safety guarantees and sound and securely designed API for OS services.
+Servers coexist in the kernel space with language-based isolation, relying on Rust's safety guarantees and a sound, securely designed API for OS services.
 [TockOS](https://dl.acm.org/doi/10.1145/3131672.3136988), [RedLeaf](https://www.usenix.org/conference/osdi20/presentation/narayanan-vikram), and [framekernel](https://www.usenix.org/conference/atc25/presentation/peng-yuke) are examples of this approach.

 Language-based isolation is weaker than hardware-based ones used in traditional microkernels, but it enables _good-enough_ security without sacrificing performance.